openebs/openebs/contribute/design/1.x/upgrade/volume-pools-upgrade.md

     Status: Under Development, planned for 1.2

 5. Downgrading a version.
 There are scenarios where the volumes will have to be downgraded to earlier versions.
-Some of the challenegs around this are after upgrading a resource with a breaking change, falling back to older version might make the resource un-readable.
+Some of the challenges around this are after upgrading a resource with a breaking change, falling back to older version might make the resource un-readable.
     To avoid this, the earlier version of the resource will be saved